-Since the ??-century BC astronomers have attempted to predict the occurrence of lunar and solar eclipses from the observed (or calculated) postions of the Sun and the Moon.
+Since ancient times astronomers have attempted to predict the occurrence of lunar and solar eclipses from the observed (or calculated) postions of the Sun and the Moon.

 If the eclipse cycle is of the form a I + b S (with a and b integer), then: